CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --db-volume-size=SIZE

-    **--db-volume-size** is an option that specifies the size of the volume to be added to a specified database.
-If the **--db-volume-size** option is omitted, the value of the system parameter **db_volume_size** is used by default.
+    **-\-db-volume-size** is an option that specifies the size of the volume to be added to a specified database.
+If the **-\-db-volume-size** option is omitted, the value of the system parameter **db_volume_size** is used by default.
 You can set units as K, M, G and T, which stand for kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively.
 If you omit the unit, bytes will be applied.
 The size of the database is always rounded up to 64 disk sectors, which depends on the size of a page and can be 16M, 32M or 64M for page size 4k, 8k and 16k respectively.

     The following example shows how to add a volume for which 256 MB are assigned to the *testdb* database. ::